Johnny Powless

-Johnny Powless (born March 15, 1993, in Six Nations, Ontario) is an Iroquois former professional box lacrosse player.
+Johnny Powless (born March 15, 1993, in Six Nations, Ontario) is a Haudenosaunee former professional box lacrosse player.
 Powless won NLL Championships in each of his first three seasons, and has also won two Mann Cups with the Chiefs.

 NLL career

 Powless was drafted 5th overall by the Knighthawks in the 2011 entry draft.
 After winning the NLL Championship with the Knighthawks in his first season (2012), Powless was also given the NLL's Sportsmanship Award.
 The Knighthawks went on to win the 2013 and 2014 NLL Championships, giving Powless three NLL titles at the age of 21.